vivid-inc/ash-ra-template/art/README.md

 ```

 ### ART templates in detail

 **File extension**: All ART components that interpret files, cheerily treat files with the ``.art`` filename extension as ART template files.

+**Host environment**: Clojure code blocks are evaluated within their host environment.
+For example, a template meant to be evaluated in both Clojure and ClojureScript may require use of reader conditionals in order to produce identical template rendering output.

 **No advanced tag processing**: ART doesn't feature any advanced tag processing, such as conditionals or HTML escaping.
-Instead, equivalent processing can be delegated to occur within Clojure code blocks.
+Instead, equivalent processing is delegated to Clojure code blocks.

 **Initial namespace**: The initial namespace within the template evaluation environment is `user`.